 The good news is that carrots are FODMAP-free, so you can eat as many as you want when on a FODMAP diet.

 Absolutely, yes!
 Cucumbers are FODMAP-friendly as long as their quantity is under your control.
-As per FODMAP apps, the serving size of cucumber should not exceed ½ cup, which is approximately 64g per serving.
+As per FODMAP apps, the serving size of a cucumber should not exceed ½ cup, which is approximately 64g per serving.

 FODMAP Present- Fructose